Oh teething. RIGHT as we are finally getting the hang of things, get into a schedule that’s working, here comes teething to ruin everything!

 - Rubbing their gums.
 Using a clean finger or moist gauze, putting light pressure and rubbing their sore gums can be really helpful

 - Hard foods.
-Harder foods (that are age appropriate) can be really soothing for them to chomp on.
-They make teething crackers specifically for this, which work wonders!
+Harder foods (that are age-appropriate) can be really soothing for them to chomp on.
+We love using apples or Graham Crackers!
+They make teething crackers specifically for this, which work wonders.
 Also, Cheerios, Puffs, etc. are all equally satisfying.

 - Cool it down.
 For painful, inflamed, and irritated gums something COLD can ease pain and discomfort.
 Try using a cold spoon or washcloth for them to chew on.
 I love using a baby washcloth and spreading applesauce down the middle, rolling it up like a burrito and lightly freezing it.
 Babies love to chomp on this, and get especially excited when they get a sweet treat in the middle!